Charles Barbier

+Raised-point writing

+Principles

 He proposed a simplified writing system based on a grid, which existed in two forms.
 The first is the conventional alphabet in a grid of 5x5 (at the time, the letter W was seldom used in the French language).

 Each letter could be represented by a two-digit number: the row number followed by the column number.
 For example, Q = 4,2.

 The numbers 1 to 5 could, in turn, each be assigned a unique and simple symbol: two symbols together formed each letter.

 There was also a phonetic version, containing the sounds of the French language.
 In the 1815 book, there were 30 sounds in a grid of five rows and six columns, but Barbier later expanded the number to 36, in a grid with six rows and six columns.
 Barbier preferred the phonetic version, arguing that learning the rules of spelling presented a further barrier to literacy for those without formal education.

 The book included 12 plates that used different symbols to represent the numbers.
 One, plate VII, used dots to represent the numbers: Q would be a vertical row of 4 dots immediately followed by a vertical row of 2 dots.

 The dots were not intended to be made with ink, but pressed into thick paper with a blunt punch so that they could be read with the fingers.
 Barbier simultaneously invented three tools to make this possible: a grooved board (or tablette) to receive the impressions, the punch itself, and a guide to ensure that the dots lined up.
+This construction served as the basis for the slate and stylus used to write Braille.

 Although for many years it was assumed that Barbier had created this form of writing for the army to use at night, his 1815 book makes it clear that he intended the writing with raised dots for people who were blind.
+He believed it would be especially helpful for those who had been blind since birth.

+In the same publication, he also suggested a method of representing letters using the fingers, which he suggested could be useful for deaf people.
+He referred to this as the "alphabet manuel," or manual alphabet.